okdarnoc/EAA-Scrapper/README.md

 # EAAScraper

-This is a demo of obtaining data from submitting forms using brute-force.
+This bot demonstrates the techniques of obtaining data in a brute-force manner.
 Please note that this project is purely for academic purpose, any data obtained form the sample website belongs to its owner.
 DO NOT NUKE THE WEBSITE.

 ## Quickstart
 Change the database in EAAScraper/settings.py to your MongoDB settings.
 Default configuration: